-Other financially motivated attacks are designed to disable computer systems, with cybercriminals locking computers so owners and authorized users cannot access the applications or data they need; attackers then demand that the targeted organizations pay them ransoms to unlock the computer systems.
+Other financially motivated attacks are designed to disable computer systems, with cybercriminals locking computers so owners and authorized users can't access the applications or data they need; attackers then demand that the targeted organizations pay them a ransom to unlock the computer systems.

-Still, other attacks aim to gain valuable corporate data, such as propriety information; these types of cyber attacks are a modern, computerized form of corporate espionage.
+Still, other attacks aim to gain valuable corporate data, such as proprietary information; these types of cyber attacks are a modern, computerized form of corporate espionage.

 Disruption and revenge.
 Bad actors also launch attacks specifically to sow chaos, confusion, discontent, frustration or mistrust.
-They could be taking such action as a way to get revenge for acts taken against them.
-They could be aiming to publicly embarrass the attacked entities or to damage the organizations' reputations.
-These attacks are often directed at government entities but can also hit commercial entities or nonprofit organizations.
+They could be taking such actions to get revenge for acts taken against them.
+They could be aiming to publicly embarrass the attacked entities or to damage an organization's reputation.
+These attacks are often directed at government entities but can also hit commercial or nonprofit organizations.

 Nation-state attackers are behind some of these types of attacks.
-Others, called hacktivists, might launch these types of attacks as a form of protest against the targeted entity; a secretive decentralized group of internationalist activists known as Anonymous is the most well known of such groups.
+Others, called hacktivists, might launch these types of attacks as a form of protest against the targeted entity; a secretive decentralized group of internationalist activists known as Anonymous is the most well-known of these groups.

 Insider threats are attacks that come from employees with malicious intent.

 Cyberwarfare.
-Governments around the world are also involved in cyber attacks, with many national governments acknowledging or suspected of designing and executing attacks against other countries as part of ongoing political, economic and social disputes.
+Governments around the world are also involved in cyber attacks, with many national governments acknowledging or being suspected of designing and executing attacks against other countries as part of ongoing political, economic or social disputes.
 These types of attacks are classified as cyberwarfare.